Alacant2804/Battleship/README.md

 # 🚢 Battleship Game

 Welcome to the classic game of Battleship, where you try to sink your opponent's fleet before they can do the same to yours.
 This implementation brings you into a tactical battle against the computer.
+(Live view here)[https://alacant2804.github.io/Battleship/]

 ## 🎮 How to Play